Clinical Nurse Specialist - Diabetes

 Tens of thousands of people suffer annually from the complications of diabetes, such as cardiovascular events, neuropathy, dementia, kidney disease, blindness and lower limb amputation – frequent consequences of poorly managed glycemic control.6-8Learn More

-Today, insulin-requiring individuals with diabetes must invest significant time to manage therapy, cover high out-of-pocket expenses, and operate complicated “advanced” pump systems.
+Today, insulin-requiring people with diabetes must invest significant time to manage therapy, cover high out-of-pocket expenses, and operate complicated “advanced” pump systems.